IBM/ibm-block-csi-operator/README.md

 #### 2. Create storage classes

-Create a storage class yaml file `storageclass-gold.yaml` as follows, with the relevant capabilities, pool and, array secret:
+Create a storage class `storageclass-gold.yaml` file as follows, with the relevant capabilities, pool and, array secret:

 ```
 kind: StorageClass